odysseyofnoises/EurKEY-Ultra/README.md

 * AltGr + 7 → Macron.
 The line on the top of the 7 represents a macron.
 Examples: ō, ī, ā, also ħ, ŧ
 * AltGr + 8 → Dot and ring above.
 The top loop of the 8 represents a dot or ring (both are combined into the same key).
 Examples: ż, ė, ů
 * AltGr + 9 → Cedilla.
 The number 9 looks like a cedilla.
 Examples: ş, ç, ķ, ņ¹
 * AltGr + Shift + 1 → Diaeresis (umlaut).
-Follows the same convention as the US international layout².
+Follows the same convention as the US international layout by being paired with the acute key².
 Examples: ä, ü, ë
 * AltGr + Shift + 9 → Comma below for Romanian.
 The number 9 also visually looks like a comma.
 Examples: ș, ț, also ŋ

 Notes: